apache/trafficcontrol/docs/source/development/debugging.rst

 Debugging inside CDN-in-a-Box
 *****************************

+.. tip:: For the purposes of development, it may be easier to use :ref:`dev`.

 Some CDN-in-a-Box components can be used with a debugger to step through lines of code, set breakpoints, see the state of all variables in each scope, etc. at runtime.
 Components that support debugging:

 * `Enroller`_